Updated: Apr 18

 First, we need to open the /etc/sources.list file.
 We can do this with any text editor (here, I will use Leafpad).

-As you can see in the above screenshot, I added several Ubuntu repositories, which are also listed below.
-As Ubuntu is a fork from Debian (the base Linux distribution that Kali is built on), most Ubuntu packages will work on Kali.
+As you can see in the above screenshot, I added a Debian repository, which are also listed below.
+As Kali Linux is a fork from Debian, most Debian packages will work on Kali.

 After saving the file to update our repositories list, we need to next update the packages list.
 We can do this by typing: